Marijuana Testing: An Employers Guide

 • 10-Panel - No THC: Amphetamines, Barbiturates, Benzodiazepine, Cocaine, Methaqualone, Opiates, 6-Acetylmorphine, Phencyclidine, Methadone, Propoxyphene

-There is not a legal or scientifically agreed upon definition for impairment and as such, there is no standard workplace drug test to provide insight as to whether or not an employee is impaired.
-However, “under the influence” is a policy term which can be included within your own company’s handbook.
-Your handbook can use signs and symptoms of marijuana use, certain behaviors, as well as positive drug test results as “proof of under the influence” as long as it abides by the state regulations in which you operate.
+There is not a legal or scientifically agreed-upon definition for impairment, and as such, there is no standard workplace drug test to provide insight as to whether or not an employee is impaired.
+However, “under the influence” is a policy term that can be included within your own company’s handbook.
+Your handbook can use signs and symptoms of marijuana use, certain behaviors, as well as positive drug test results as “proof of being under the influence” as long as it abides by the state regulations in which you operate.

 Companies can test for alcohol after an incident, but that does not work as well with marijuana usage.
 There is no standard limit recognized as the intoxication limit for THC.
 It can take a minimum of a few hours for metabolites to become present in the employee’s system.
 Additionally, marijuana’s longevity in the employee system is variable - it depends on their metabolization, if they are a frequent or infrequent user, etc.

-According to Quest’s general workforce data, between 2012 and 2020 post accident positivity rates jumped 166.7%.
+According to Quest’s general workforce data, post-accident positivity rates jumped 166.7% between 2012 and 2020.
 While correlation does not necessarily mean causation, the data is quite concerning.
-Testing employees’ post-accident is legal in all states, but laws of each state must be met.
+Testing employees post-accident is legal in all states, but the laws of each state must be met.
 If you have employees in multiple states, you must comply with all of them.

-According to the National Safety Council, the industries with the largest number of workplace injuries are:
+According to the National Safety Council, the industries with the most significant number of workplace injuries are:

 • Service (including police and firefighters)